-- Share of loss of \$1,380,034 from equity accounting of Hudson Greenland in the current quarter.
-Project expenditures are no longer capitalized in Hudson Greenland's accounts after the deconsolidation of Hudson Greenland from the disposition of its controlling interest as at September 22, 2020. - Net management services income of \$200,747 for provision of operational and management support to the White Mountain Project.
+- Share of loss of \$2,903,304 from equity accounting of Hudson Greenland in the current period.
+Project expenditures are no longer capitalized in Hudson Greenland's accounts after the deconsolidation of Hudson Greenland from the disposition of its controlling interest as at September 22, 2020. - Net management services income of \$271,746 for provision of operational and management support to the White Mountain Project. - The Company recorded a gain on disposition of controlling interest of \$3,811,129 in the prior year.